lemiskutswa/JavaScript-Overview/README.md

 - Escape character(\') -  used when you have a single quote before the end of the string for example:
 'i\'m learning JS'

+- Comparison operators have a lower precedence than math operators.